quarkiverse/quarkus-roq/blog/content/posts/2024-10-31-roq-with-blogs.md

 🗓️ **June 19, 2024:** [Roq Focus Group](https://github.com/quarkusio/quarkus/discussions/41309)

-Thanks to the awesome team 🧑‍💻👩🏻‍💻!
+And now, thanks to the awesome team 🧑‍💻👩🏻‍💻!

 🗓️ **October 31, 2024:** **Roq 1.0**

 🎉🍾🥂

+If you like the idea, support us, give us a star ⭐ or start contributing...